← Back to all guides

 To prevent security warnings and ensure a smooth user experience, keep the following browser limitations in mind:

-2. Production Permissions: Direct WebRTC links require secure origins (https:// or localhost).
-If deploy-testing on external staging environments, make sure SSL is configured.
+2. Secure Context: WebRTC requires secure origins (https:// or localhost).
+If deploying to external staging environments, make sure SSL is configured.

 Frequently Asked Questions